atovar-git/R-M-Store---CoderHouse/React Empty App/README.md

 <br/>

-*Please see REACT-README.md for further information of React App (readme.md created by react when the app is created).*
+*Please see REACT-README.md for further information of React App (readme.md created by React when the app is created).*